teodorlu/duct-unofficial-docs/README.md

 Hello, there!
 How fast can you update?
 Really fast?

+To update,

+1. Commit your changes
+2. `lein install &&`

 Hello, again!
 Can we update in-place?
 What happens if we just push a Git release?